Motus est Vita

 Portica Research Library

-Remus and Lucia publish weekly scholarly papers analysing consciousness texts across major contemplative traditions.
+Remus and Lucia publish weekly scholarly papers analysing consciousness texts across the contemplative traditions Portica covers.
 All outputs undergo human scholarly review before publication.
-Dual-stream commentary bridges modern neuroscience with sacred provenance.
+Dual-stream commentary draws modern neuroscience and the sacred sources together on the same page.

 Open Science